HmzAli/aman/README.md

 # aman
-A simple alias manager for shell lovers.
+A simple tool to manager shell aliases

 #### INSTALLATION